mozhgans/mozhgans.github.io/_publications/paper4.md

 meanings of the same word.
 However, these representations do not include the input text’s information, as the context, and a semantic knowledge base network.
 This integration of context and semantic network is helpful in NLP tasks, specifically in the lexical ambiguity problem.
-In this paper, we first analyze the defects of current state-of-the-art representations learning approaches, and second, we present a word representation learning method, named ContextBERT, that is aware of the semantic knowledge base network and the context.
+In this paper, we first analyze the defects of current state-of-the-art representation learning approaches, and second, we present a word representation learning method, named ContextBERT, that is aware of the semantic knowledge base network and the context.
 ContextBERT is a novel approach to producing sense embeddings for the lexical meanings within a lexical